mondain/buggy/jdk11win10/Readme.md

 # Test Code for JDK 11 Issue on Windows 10

-The test code here is for determining and displaying an issue present in OpenJDK 11 on Windows 10.
+The test code here is for determining and displaying an issue present in JDK 11 on Windows 10.
 The working Linux version is here as a check-point.

 ## Expected Output